awsdocs/amazon-sns-developer-guide/doc_source/sns-access-policy-language-key-concepts.md

 ## Evaluation<a name="evaluation"></a>

 *Evaluation* is the process the AWS service uses to determine if an incoming request should be denied or allowed based on the applicable policies\.
-For information about the evaluation logic, see [Evaluation Logic](sns-access-policy-language-evaluation-logic.md)\.
+For information about the evaluation logic, see [Evaluation logic](sns-access-policy-language-evaluation-logic.md)\.

 ## Effect<a name="effect"></a>

 The *effect* is the result that you want a policy statement to return at evaluation time\.
 You specify this value when you write the statements in a policy, and the possible values are *deny* and *allow*\.

  For example, you could write a policy that has a statement that *denies* all requests that come from Antarctica \(effect=deny grantn that the request uses an IP address allocated to Antarctica\)\.
 Alternately, you could write a policy that has a statement that *allows* all requests that *don't* come from Antarctica \(effect=allow, grantn that the request doesn't come from Antarctica\)\.
 Although the two statements sound like they do the same thing, in the access policy language logic, they are different\.
-For more information, see [Evaluation Logic](sns-access-policy-language-evaluation-logic.md)\.
+For more information, see [Evaluation logic](sns-access-policy-language-evaluation-logic.md)\.

 Although there are only two possible values you can specify for the effect \(allow or deny\), there can be three different results at policy evaluation time: *default deny*, *allow*, or *explicit deny*\.
-For more information, see the following concepts and [Evaluation Logic](sns-access-policy-language-evaluation-logic.md)\.
+For more information, see the following concepts and [Evaluation logic](sns-access-policy-language-evaluation-logic.md)\.

-## Default Deny<a name="Define_SoftDeny"></a>
+## Default deny<a name="Define_SoftDeny"></a>

 A *default deny* is the default result from a policy in the absence of an allow or explicit deny\.